Distributionally Robust Fault Detection Trade-off Design with Prior Fault Information: Main result

 As such, we propose to incorporate \eqref{eq: 5} in the design problem \eqref{eq_DRFD} and maximize $\eta$ jointly with the overall detectability $\rho(\cdot)$.
 This gives rise to a new DRFD trade-off design, formalized as follows:

 Maximizing the distributional robustness metric $\eta$ in \eqref{eq:RS_P} encourages a low reduction of detectability of the critical fault when the true distribution $\mathbb{P}^*_{\xi}$ deviates from the empirical one $\hat{\mathbb{P}}_N$.
 In this sense, the objective \eqref{eq:qp0} attempts to trade off robust detection of $\bar{f}$ against the overall detectability $\rho(\cdot)$ via a regularization parameter $\gamma \ge 0$.
 By considering the robustness of detecting a critical fault $\bar{f}$ of specific interest, the relaxed constraint \eqref{eq:RS_P} offers a new trade-off design scheme as compared to the original design \eqref{eq_DRFD}.
 Unlike the hard constraint \eqref{eq:qp1} on FAR, a relaxed constraint \eqref{eq:qp2} on FDR is applied to achieve the robustness of detecting $\bar{f}$.
-It is worth adding that the relaxed DRCC \eqref{eq:qp2} is also useful for handling the inexactness of true fault profile $\bar{f}$.
 By introducing multiple relaxed DRCCs into \eqref{eq:RS_P}, the proposed DRFD scheme can be readily extended to tackle multiple critical faults:

 where $\beta_i$ and $\gamma_i$ are tolerance FAR levels and weight parameters corresponding to known faults $\bar{f_i}$.

 \begin{remark} Another alternative option to replace \eqref{eq: 5} to ensure fault detectability would be to directly impose a DRCC on FDR: